bnb-chain/bnb-chain.github.io/docs/bnb_greenfield/guide/core-concept/simple-storage-service.md

 Greenfield has storage management features thart you can use to manage your resources, such as buckets, objects and groups.
 All the metadata of the resources are on-chain and can be only changed through transactions onto the greenfield blockchain.

 * Basic Operations - Create, Delete, Update, Delete, Get and List for buckets, objects and groups
 * Miragte Bucket(**WIP**) - Users can easily migrate bucket to other Primary Storage Provider (PrimarySP) through a single transaction.
-For more information, please see [Bucket Migration](../greenfield-blockchain//modules/virtual-group.md#bucket-migration-workflow)
+For more information, please see [Bucket Migration](https://github.com/bnb-chain/greenfield/blob/doc-refactor/docs/modules/virtual-group.md#bucket-migration-workflow)

-for more informations, see [Storage Module Design](../greenfield-blockchain/modules/storage-module.md).
+for more information, see [Storage Module Design](https://github.com/bnb-chain/greenfield/blob/doc-refactor/docs/modules/storage-module.md).

 ### Permission Management